yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-037_Address_Field_Required_Validation.md

-# TC-037 – Verify Address cannot be empty
+# TC-037 – Make sure the address field is not empty.

 ## 🧪 Test Steps
 1. Open Add New Address form